karvozavr/karvozavr/README.md

 I am a Software Developer.
 I have experience in various technologies, software and research projects.

 I am passionate about software architecture, software development process, writing clean code, and finding elegant solutions.
-I also play the guitar, write songs, teach Python, algorithms, and data structures to school students.

 📫 You can reach me via:
 - dmitrii.abramov@outlook.com 📧